brown-ccv/picarro-data/README.md

 ## Setting Up Your Machine
 To run these scripts, you'll need the following:
-* Python version 3.5 or greater.
-This may be pre-installed on your system; to check use `python3 --version`
+* Python version 3.10 or greater.
+This may be pre-installed on your system; to check use `python3 --version` (on windows, also check `python --version` and `py --version` if python3 doesn't work)

 Once you've checked that you have the proper version of python installed, create and activate a virtual environment: